crystalreef22/FocusAssist8/README.md

 3. Add one minute
 4. Remove one minute
 5. Set the timer
-6. Show Focus Window
+6. Additional stuff

 Modes:

-- Alarm: play a ringtone when the timer expires
+- Alarm: play a ringtone when the timer expires (unless ringtone is silence)
-- Silence: same, but no sound plays
 - Show Focus Window: show focus window when expires

 ### Focus Window